Judd Apatow: 2004–2008: Career breakthrough

 In 2004, Apatow produced the feature film comedy Anchorman: The Legend of Ron Burgundy, starring Will Ferrell and directed by Adam McKay.
 The film was a box office success.
 Apatow co-produced the 2013 sequel, Anchorman 2: The Legend Continues.
 He made his feature directorial debut in 2005 with the comedy The 40-Year-Old Virgin, which he also co-wrote with the film's star, Steve Carell, for Universal Pictures.
 The film opened at number one at the box office and grossed more than $175 million globally.
 The comedy garnered numerous awards and nominations, including being named one of AFI's Top Movies of the Year, as well as taking home Best Comedy Movie at the 11th annual Critics' Choice Awards.
 The 40-Year-Old Virgin also earned Apatow a nomination for Best Original Screenplay from the Writers Guild of America and received four MTV Movie Award nominations, including a win for Carell for Best Comedic Performance.
 In 2005, Apatow co-wrote with Nicholas Stoller the feature film comedy Fun with Dick and Jane starring Jim Carrey and Téa Leoni.
 The film went on to gross $205 million worldwide.

 His second film, the romantic comedy Knocked Up, was released in June 2007 to wide critical acclaim.
 Apatow wrote the initial draft of the film on the set of Talladega Nights.
 The story concerns a slacker and a media personality (Rogen and Heigl, respectively) whose one-night stand results in an unintended pregnancy.
 In addition to being a critical success, the film was also a commercial hit, continuing Apatow's newfound mainstream success.

+Critical reception of Apatow's films during this period included some commentary on their portrayal of gender and humor.
+In 2007, filmmaker Mike White expressed disappointment with Apatow's later work, criticizing what he saw as the treatment of women and gay characters, and remarked that Knocked Up at times felt like "comedy of the bullies, rather than the bullied".
+Media commentary also noted the use of derogatory language toward the LGBTQ community by characters in some of his comedies.
+Actress Katherine Heigl, who starred in Knocked Up, described the film as "a little sexist", arguing that it portrayed women as overly rigid while depicting men as more sympathetic.
+Apatow responded that such traits reflected the immaturity of the characters rather than an endorsement of those attitudes, stating that the film focuses on people "who are afraid of women and relationships and learn to grow up".